All Mythgard Academy classes are recorded for download via iTunes U, podcast, or directly from our website.

 Riddles in the Dark

-Join the Tolkien Professor, Dave Kale from the Middle-earth Network and special guests for discussion of the upcoming Hobbit films.
-Every two weeks, Professor Olsen will apply his intimate familiarity with The Hobbit and Tolkien’s other works to interpretation of evidence released by the production in New Zealand!
+Join the Tolkien Professor, Dave Kale from the Middle-earth Network, and Trish Lambert of Mythgard fame, along with special guests for discussion of Peter Jackson’s Hobbit films.
+Although this series is now finished, you can still listen to Professor Olsen applying his intimate familiarity with The Hobbit and Tolkien’s other works to interpretation of evidence released by the production in New Zealand!
 It’s a not-to-be-missed rare chance to hear The Tolkien Professor talk about Hobbit movie news from a detailed academic standpoint.

 Arm yourself with wit to answer Riddles in the Dark